SauzyOmp/Startup_NuclearPizza/README.md

 - [x] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

+## HTML deliverable

+For this deliverable I added the html framework of the website and added placeholders of future features

+- [x] **HTML pages** - Three HTML pages allowing you to login, use the map, and see your friends
+- [x] **Links** - Every page has links to navigate to the other 2 pages for ease of use right now, eventually youll have to login to access the other 2
+- [x] **Text** - There is extensive text showing off the different bomb choices
+- [x] **Images** - Used a website to convert an image to svg?
+If that's not cool I dont blame you for docking me this one
+- [x] **DB/Login** - Login boxes included as well as friendslist and highest pizza count
+- [x] **WebSocket** - Displays friends scores and allows you to add friends with codes

 ### Elevator Pitch

 Have you ever wanted to know how far a away a nuclear bomb needs to be dropped to perfectly cook that frozen pizza sitting in your freezer?
 No?
 Well,,, anyways.
 Now you get to know.
 Drop bombs on a map to see where you can head for those cooked pizza's and see where your friends are dropping bombs.